engerlab/brachyutils/README.md

 The virtual enviornment called `env_brachyutils` should be activated automatically.
 You can make changes to the brachyutils source code by editing source files in `/root/brachyutils`.
 Your data can be found at `/root/data`.

+**VS Code Support**: Using vscode, you can directly code and debug inside a docker container.
+Simply install the extension [Dev Containers](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
+While the docker container is running, open VS Code, press `F1`, type `Dev Containers: Attach to running container`.
+Then select the container running brachyutils.

 ## Installation

 ### Create a Python virtual environment